No more Mr. Nice guy, President Trump tells Asian trading partners

 Gone are the days of "large agreements that tie our hands, surrender our sovereignty, and make meaningful enforcement practically impossible," added Trump.

-The speech repeated the reasons Trump walked away from the Trans Pacific Partnership (TPP) trade agreement with 11 other countries, and was a reminder of his belief that bilateral deals, not multilateral ones, were the best way to trade with the U.S.
+The speech repeated the reasons Trump walked away from the Trans Pacific Partnership (TPP) trade agreement talks, and was a reminder of his belief that bilateral deals, not multilateral ones, were the best way to do business with the U.S.

+The deal pushed hard by the administration of President Barack Obama was essentially an attempt to create a single market for the U.S. and 11 other countries that border the Pacific Ocean, including Canada, Mexico and Chile.

+The president's harsh words Friday matched the hard-line tone he struck throughout the 2016 campaign.
+He once remarked that China was “raping” the United States on trade and vowed to take them to task on the issue if elected.

 Despite taking a cordial and conciliatory tone in Beijing a day earlier, Trump touched down in Vietnam ready to take on his Chinese counterparts, if not by name, then by calling out their trade practices.